rycwilson/drag-race/README.md

 ## What should it do?

+### Day 1
 * Show how an SF GoCar, a motorcylce, an Audi S4, and a semi-truck would perform in a drag race visually

 * Use HTML, CSS, some images from google, and JS.

-* You should implement JS objects that have the following properties and functions, demonstrating your understanding of constructors and prototypical inheritance, by modeling how the different vehicles behave differently, dependent upon their varying characteristics
+* You should implement JS objects that have the following properties and functions, demonstrating your understanding of:
+    * constructors (*day 1*)
+    * prototypical inheritance (*day 2*) by modeling how the different vehicles behave differently, dependent upon their varying characteristics

+* Implement view objects in js that represent the html elements on the page and allow you to control them separately from the underlying

 * The cars should be lined up at a start line